Abu Shusha: 1948 massacre and aftermath

 The village was attacked by the Givati Brigade on May 13–14, 1948 during Operation Barak.
 A few inhabitants fled but most remained.
 The Givati troops were immediately replaced by militia men from kibbutz Gezer, who were later replaced by troops from Kiryati Brigade.
 On May 19, Arab Legion sources claimed that villagers were being killed.
 On May 21, Arab authorities appealed to the Red Cross to stop "barbaric acts" they said were being committed in Abu Shusha.
 A Haganah soldier was reported to have twice attempted to rape a 20-year-old woman prisoner.
 The residents that had remained in the village were expelled, apparently on 21 May.

-More recently, research conducted by Birzeit University, mostly on the basis of interviews with former residents, suggests that between 60 and 70 residents were killed or massacred during the attack.
+More recent research, including that conducted by Birzeit University, suggests that around 60 residents were massacred by the Givati Brigade during the attack.
 In 1995 a mass grave with 52 skeletons was discovered, but their cause of death is undetermined.

-Israeli historian, Aryeh Yitzhaki, explains the events of Abu Shusha as a massacre citing a testimony from the Kheil Mishmar (Guard Units):

-"A soldier of Kiryati Brigade captured 10 men and 2 women.
-All were killed except a young woman who was raped and disposed of.
-At the dawn of 14 May, units of Giv'ati brigade assaulted Abu Shusha village.
-Fleeing villagers were shot on sight.
-Others were killed in the streets or axed to death.
-Some were lined up against a wall and executed.
-No men were left; women had to bury the dead."

 The Israeli settlement of Ameilim was founded nearby later in 1948, while Pedaya was established in 1951; both on village land.
 The remains of the village were destroyed in 1965 as part of a government operation to clear the country of abandoned villages, which were regarded by the Israel Land Administration as "a blot on the landscape".